Ultrasound - Venous (Extremities)

 - evaluate a connection between an artery and a vein which can be seen in congenital vascular malformations (arteriovenous malformations or fistula) and in dialysis fistula.

 If a line is placed in a vein of the legs or arms, there is a much higher chance of developing a clot around it due to the smaller vessel size (especially in infants and young children).
-In some instances, a clot can form in the arm and extend into the left leg or into the major vein of the abdomen due to compression at the inlet of the chest.
+In some instances, a clot can suddenly form in the arm due to compression of the vein at the inlet of the chest or in the left leg due to compression of the vein on the left side by an artery in the abdomen.

 Doppler ultrasound images can help the physician to see and evaluate: